microsoft/vscode-docs/docs/cpp/cmake-linux.md

     ![Select the kit](images/cpp/cmake-selectkit.png)

-The kit you selected previously is shown in the **Project Status** view in the CMake Tools sidebar.
+The kit you selected previously is shown in the **Project Status** section in the CMake Tools view.
 For example:

 ![Selected kit in Sidebar](images/cpp/cmake-kit.png)